Home care consultant in Texas with 17+ years of experience

 Clear operational systems reduce errors, improve client satisfaction, and support scalability.

 Home care pricing in Texas varies by region, service type, and care complexity.
-Most non-medical home care agencies charge hourly rates, while some offer bundled care packages.
+Most non-medical home care agencies charge hourly rates between $15 and $30 per hour, while some offer bundled care packages.

 When setting prices, you must account for caregiver wages, payroll taxes, insurance, administrative costs, and profit margins.
 Pricing too low can hurt sustainability, while pricing too high can reduce competitiveness.